-Dance Mogul: At what age did you develop the passion for dance?
+Dance Mogul: At what age did you develop a passion for dance?

 Bonita Lovett: I was definitely forced into class in the very beginning, being taken to ballet classes as every young girl is.
 The more I was exposed to it, the more I learned and the better I got, my passion began to grow.
 I would say my Sophomore year in HS is when I knew that I wanted to be a dancer.
 I couldn’t see myself spending my time doing anything else even though I had no idea exactly what it meant to be a professional dancer.